tevelee/AdventOfCode/Sources/2018/Tasks/AoC_2018_Day10_part1.md

 ## --- Day 10: The Stars Align ---
-It's no use; your navigation system simply isn't capable of providing walking directions in the arctic circle, and certainly not in 1018.
+It's no use; your navigation system simply isn't capable of providing walking directions<!--- At the iceberg, use any lane to turn left.
+Then, swim for eight thousand miles. --> in the arctic circle, and certainly not in 1018.

 The Elves suggest an alternative.
 In times like these, North Pole rescue operations will arrange points of light in the sky to guide missing Elves back to base.
 Unfortunately, the message is easy to miss: the points move slowly enough that it takes hours to align them, but have so much momentum that they only stay aligned for a second.
 If you blink at the wrong time, it might be hours before another message appears.